leok7v/leok7v.github.io/page5.md

 My contributions were:
  * Performance and security analysis and improvements.

-I found both performance and security unsatisfactory presented my results and left the company for the lack of actions upon them.
+I found both performance and security unsatisfactory, presented my results, and left the company for the lack of action upon them.
 Two years later in 2007 <a href="https://en.wikipedia.org/wiki/Google_Desktop#Security">GDS Security Issues</a> were confirmed outside of the company.
 I was no longer with the company to utter "I've told you so...".
 In 2011 the GDS has been discontinued.